 The Social Justice Centre facilitates research on social justice issues.
 We seek to promote collaboration and dialogue between researchers in different disciplines.

-Through pooling funds and expertise, we organize and co-fund events on topics related to social justice such as intensive research workshops, conferences and public talks.
+Through pooling funds and expertise, we organize and co-fund events on topics related to social justice such as conferences, public talks, and intensive research workshops (see our Annual Social Justice Theory Workshop).
 Our full-time coordinator supports Concordia researchers by providing logistical support for their events.

 Our goal is to synergize Concordia’s extensive expertise on social justice to further stimulate research, create collaborations between faculty members and connect them with scholars from other institutions in Canada and abroad.